Website logo cars for beginners

 Maintain your battery

-Speaking of sparks, there isn’t a spark without electricity, and the battery is where that electricity comes from.
-When performing general maintenance don’t forget to check that your batter is securely in place, is free of corrosion, and isn’t excessively dirty.
+Speaking of sparks, there isn’t a spark without electricity; the battery is where that electricity comes from.
+When performing general maintenance, don’t forget to check that your battery is securely in place, free of corrosion, and not excessively dirty.
 We don’t want that hunk of lead flying around if we break too hard, do we?

 car maintenance for beginners - maintain battery

-Batteries are again, incredibly important in the day-to-day operation of your car.
+Batteries are again incredibly important in your car’s day-to-day operation.
 For one, the car won’t start normally without a battery.

-Batteries should be changed every 3 years or so, as this is the expected life span.
-Batteries can be pricey but are easy to replace, just remove a couple of wires from the terminals, undo the tie-downs and out it comes.
+Batteries should be changed every 3 years or so, as this is their expected life span.
+They can be pricey but are easy to replace: just remove a couple of wires from the terminals, undo the tie-downs, and out it comes.

-Battery issues often arise before the end of its life cycle however, that’s why it’s important to make sure you keep your battery terminals clean and free of corrosion.
-It wouldn’t hurt to make sure the wires are tightly secured to the terminals either, whilst you are there.
+Battery issues often arise before the end of their life cycle.
+That’s why it’s important to keep your battery terminals clean and free of corrosion.
+While you are there, it wouldn’t hurt to make sure the wires are tightly secured to the terminals, either.

-No battery, no start, unless you have a jump pack or a large hill.
-Remember though, if your car has start-stop technology, you need to buy a specific battery for that, you can’t just get any.
-Please, again, consult your cars manual.
+No battery, no start unless you have a jump pack or a large hill.
+Remember, though, that if your car has start-stop technology, you need to buy a specific battery for that; you can’t just get any.
+Please, again, consult your car’s manual.

 Check and service your brakes

 STOP!
-That’s what you want your car to do when you tell it to, so checking your brakes function properly is imperative to the safety of yourself and others.
+That’s what you want your car to do when you tell it to, so checking your brakes function properly is imperative to your and others’ safety.
 Since breaks are such a vital safety component, we recommend that you have an experienced mechanic on hand to help.
-Or just take your car in for the breaks to be serviced.
+You can also just take your car in for the breaks to be serviced.

-Having your breaks serviced can mean a couple of things, either you checking your break pads, brake fluid, or callipers for wear or damage.
+Having your brakes serviced can mean checking your brake pads, brake fluid, or callipers for wear or damage.

-With that being said, if you really want to service your brakes, the best thing you can do is pop the wheel off and check your brake pads for excessive wear, and your brake discs for signs of corrosion or warping.
+That said, if you really want to service your brakes, the best thing you can do is pop the wheel off and check your brake pads for excessive wear and your brake discs for signs of corrosion or warping.

-Bleeding your breaks can be done alone, or with help, it is much easier with someone else to help out, as they can pump the breaks whilst you supervise the bleeding.
-If you’re alone, you’ll have to buy a break bleeding kit or fashion an airless drain out of an old bottle and some break fluid to stop air from getting back into the system.
+Bleeding your breaks can be done alone or with help.
+It is much easier with someone else helping out, as they can pump the breaks while you supervise the bleeding.
+If you’re alone, you’ll have to buy a break bleeding kit or fashion an airless drain out of an old bottle, and some brake fluid to stop air from getting back into the system.

 car maintenance for beginners - check and service breaks